tranarchy/benzo/README.md

 benzo doesn't link with libc, it only uses Linux x86-64 syscalls, therefore its only runtime dependency is the x86-64 Linux kernel

+The cheat also works if you are running Steam in a Flatpak (even on a musl libc system)

 ## VAC

 This should be safe to use since it doesn't change any cvar, however `TracerPid` will be visible to VAC during the patching process, but there are ways to hide this